 - Line the base of a 9.5" springform tart pan with parchment paper.

 - Add the roasted buckwheat to your food processor and blitz for a couple of minutes until you have a course flour consistency.

 - Add the pecans, salt, cinnamon, ginger, and coconut sugar and blend again until the mixture reaches a floury consistency.
 Lastly, add in the coconut oil and water and blend again to form a dough.

 - Press the base mixture into the tart pan using a spatula to compact it evenly into the case and sides of the pan.
 Set aside in the fridge.

-- Pass the mixture through a sieve and place back into a clean saucepan.
+- Pass the mixture through a sieve and place it back into a clean saucepan.
 Bring the mixture to a simmer and cook for 5 minutes, whilst stirring continuously.
-This will activate the agar agar.
+This will activate the agar-agar.

-- Add the white chocolate or cacao butter to a large heat proof bowl and pour the hot cranberry pomegranate mixture into the bowl.
+- Add the white chocolate or cacao butter to a large heat-proof bowl and pour the hot cranberry pomegranate mixture into the bowl.
 Whisk until combined.
-Allow to cool for about 10 minutes.
+Allow it to cool for about 10 minutes.

 - Garnish with fresh pomegranate seeds and cranberries before serving.